Invergordon Destination Training 02-04-2026

 03

-Headcount + Departure Confirmation — ensuring all guests are accounted for before heading toward Inverness.
+Headcount + Departure Confirmation — ensuring every guest is accounted for before the coach departs toward Dornoch.

 01